TugberkErol/tugberkerol.github.io/projects/power-of-certainty/DCSD.md

 ---
 layout: default
-title: "ThePower of Certainty: How Confident Models Lead to Better Segmentation"
+title: "The Power of Certainty: How Confident Models Lead to Better Segmentation"
 permalink: /projects/thepower-of-certainty/
 description: "Dynamic Confidence-Based Self-Distillation (DCSD) for polyp segmentation in medical images.
 Outperforms state-of-the-art models using confidence-weighted self-distillation."
 ---